michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 I queried my seeding with one of the event organisers at the information desk.
 They told me seeding “hadn’t gone according to plan” and that I must wait and see if they resolve it later in the week.
+And that was the last I heard of it.

 ### The race